Table of Contents

 In this guide, we’re going to look at ways to measure the financial value of time.
 We’ll look at the value of your work and the cost of your hours.

 We’re also going to explain how to prove that you’re worth more than you are currently earning.
 We’ll help you to demand an hourly rate that’s higher than you’re currently charging.
 We’ll also explore some of the biggest time-sucks in the workplace: the hours spent trying to close a deal; especially the hours lost in meetings.
 We will offer some suggestions for cutting that lost time and for maximizing productivity.

-We’ll explain how to make the most of what may be your most important productivity tool: your calendar.
+We’ll explain how to make the most of what may be your most important productivity tool in 2020: your calendar.

 By tracking your hours and measuring the value of your work time — your free time — and your personal time — you’ll always know exactly how much income your time is worth.
 You can then make the most of your working hours while enjoying the free time and the personal time that surround them.

 Let’s start by calculating the financial value of your time.
 Financial value is going to require a bit of math.

 How much is your time worth?

 In theory, calculating how much your time is worth should be reasonably straightforward.
 If you earn $50,000 a year, for example, you’re making $4,167 every month.
 There are four weeks in a month, which means that each week is worth $1041.75.
 There are five days a week, so each day is worth $208.35.

 Because there are eight hours in a workday, each hour is worth $26.04.
 In practice, that sounds good.
 But in reality, it’s not quite as simple as that.